-5. DISCUSSION
+6. PRICING DISCUSSION

-Bazaar-T provides another example of how Bazaar achieves a better alignment of provider-tenant interests.
+Bazaar's job-centric interface achieves a better alignment of provider-tenant interests.
 This opens up interesting opportunities to investigate new pricing models.

 Today, tenants pay based on the amount of time they use compute resources.
-Such a resource-based pricing model could also be naively extended for a multi-resource setting.
+For instance, with today's setup, the cost for a tenant renting N VMs for T hours is $k_v \cdot NT$, where k_v is the hourly VM price.
+Such resource-based pricing can be naively extended to multiple resources.
+A simple extension to a two-resource setting would be to charge for the network bandwidth too.
+So a tenant with N VMs and B Mbps of network bandwidth would pay $k_c \cdot NBT$, where k_c is the hourly combined price for VMs and bandwidth.
 However, this results in a mismatch of tenant and provider interests.
-The cheapest < N, B > resource tuple to achieve the tenant's goal may not concur with the provider's preferred resource combination.
-Further, resource based pricing entails tenants paying based on a job's actual completion time.
+The cheapest resource tuple to achieve the tenant's goal may not concur with the provider's preferred resource combination.
+Further, resource based pricing entails tenants have to pay based on a job's actual completion time.
 Hence, from a pricing perspective, there is a disincentive for the provider to reduce the completion time.

-By decoupling tenants from the underlying resources, Bazaar offers the opportunity of moving away from resource based pricing.
+By decoupling the tenants from the underlying resources, Bazaar offers the opportunity of moving away from resource based pricing.
 Instead, tenants could be charged based only on the characteristics of their job, the input data size and the desired completion time.
-Introducing such job-based pricing benefits both entities.
+Such job-based pricing can benefit both entities.
 Tenants specify what they desire and are charged accordingly; providers decide how to efficiently accommodate the tenant request based on job characteristics and current datacenter utilization.
 Further, since the final price does not depend on the completion time, providers now have an incentive to complete tenant jobs on time, possibly even earlier than the desired time as in Bazaar-T.

-Bazaar, when combined with job-based pricing, can enable a symbiotic tenant provider relationship where tenants benefit due to fixed costs upfront and betterthan-desired performance while providers use the increased flexibility to improve goodput and, consequently, total revenue.
-By serving as a conduit for exchange of information between tenants and providers, Bazaar provides benefits for both entities.
+A job-centric cloud, coupled with job-based pricing, can thus enable a symbiotic tenant provider relationship where tenants benefit due to fixed costs upfront and better-thandesired performance while providers use the increased flexibility to improve goodput and, consequently, total revenue.